Aim Higher College Prep Academy

 Students in grades 7-8 sole focus is mastery of the core curriculum of Math/Science, Language Arts, and History.
 The curriculum has as its foundation the “Trivium” philosophy of education.
 The corresponding “Trivium” level, Logic, focuses on the piecing together of basic facts and the logical interpretation of them.

-The Federal No Child Left Behind Act of 2001 requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
+The Federal Elementary and Secondary Education Act (ESEA) requires school districts and charters that receive federal Title I funding to notify parents of their right to know the professional qualifications of the classroom teachers who instruct their child.
 As a recipient of these funds, we will provide you with this information in a timely manner if you request it.
 Aim Higher College Prep Academy is committed to providing quality instruction for all students and does so by employing the most qualified individuals to teach and support each student in the classroom.
 If you would like to receive any information, please contact the school at (602) 243-7788.